Select Page

 What is the address of the Chocolate Museum Zagreb?

 We are located next to Trg Petra Preradovića (also known as Cvjetni Square, i.e. the Flower Square), at Varšavska 5, 1st floor.
 This is two minutes walking distance from the central Josip Jelačić Square.
-The Museum is accessibly by stairs or via elevator.
+The Museum is accessibly by stairs or via elevator

 What are the opening hours of the Chocolate Museum Zagreb?

-For public holidays, you can check our working hours by calling +385 1 209 2966.
+For public holidays, you can check our working hours on google.com – we keep them up to date.

 Is the Museum wheelchair accessible?